SonicGarden/check-merged-action/README.md

-# Check Staging
+# Check Merged

-Check if staging has been merged.
+Check if it has been merged.

 ## Usage: